 - Visit the Te Anau bird sanctuary/Punanga Manu o Te Anau to see the rare flightless takahē as well as kākā and kākāriki.

-- Take a cruise across Lake Te Anau with our partner Real Journeys to see the luminous shimmer of hundreds of glowworms.
+- Take a cruise across Lake Te Anau with our partner Real NZ to see the luminous shimmer of hundreds of glowworms.

 - Hire a bike and cycle along the Lake 2 Lake trail on the eastern side of the Waiau River.